 I’ve decided that I don’t really like taupe unless it’s almost brown or is veering towards purple.
 If it’s a pink beige.
 Just plain yuck.
 Go away!
 And I really don’t like pinky-beige-taupe with blue.

 Now, we’re getting into the blues.
-The camera read many of these as either a violet or a blue
+The camera read many of these as either violet or blue.

 Funny, but my bedroom walls are a “dirty” purple– Tropical Dusk, it’s called.
 You can see a tiny strip of it next to the window casing.
 Lots of different whites here, which I rather like.

 I don’t know if you noticed, but the majority of these say “CSP.”
 That stands for Color Stories Paints.
 This collection came out fairly recently.
-They are “full spectrum” meaning that they have no gray or black tint but are made up of 5-7 different colors.
-Most paint they say have only 3 colors.
-Hmmm… I would say more like 4 or 5. but there are some very nice colors there.
+They are “full-spectrum” meaning that they have no gray or black tint but are made up of 5-7 different colors.

 I don’t know where this is either.
 But isn’t this a riot?
 That is a deep gray-blue.
 It is nowhere near close to white!
 It might be my front door which is indeed in deep shade with no lights on.